-Prerequisite(s): All General Education, Major Area, and Elective Courses.
+Prerequisite(s): Completion of all required General Education, Major Area, and Elective Courses.

 This culminating course is designed to provide the baccalaureate nursing student with an opportunity to demonstrate synthesis of knowledge and skills acquired throughout the RN-BSN program.
 Students will integrate theories and concepts from arts, humanities, science, and professional nursing to develop a capstone project.